Insanely busy, incredibly crowded, but what history! What sights!

 You can find a map of Harry Potter film locations and important sites at many touristy type shops.
 I stumbled across mine by accident and held onto it for over a year before I finally had the opportunity to take it on a walk around London.

-If you look closely, you’ll see memorials to those who died in the World Wars.
+As you walk, if you look closely, you’ll see memorials to those who died in the World Wars.
 Growing up in the States, where the fighting took place on someone else’s shores, the Great Wars are just…history.
 In countries like England, which saw very real effects, it hits you – that it happened, and very recently, too.
 This plaque was dedicated to shopkeepers and their assistants who lost their lives during the Blitz.

 All this, and it doesn’t even scratch the surface!
 If you’ve never been, you simply must go to London at least once!
 (And while you’re there, why not see the rest of Britain while you’re at it?)